-House of Cards Season 5 Release Date And Beau Willimon’s Leave: What To Expect In The Upcoming Season
+‘House of Cards’ Season 5 Release Date And Beau Willimon’s Leave: What To Expect In The Upcoming Season

 As House of Cards Season 5 dawns before its fans, the characters Frank and Claire Underwood will be faced with a clear aim to destroy each other.
-Expectations for the fifth season of House of Cards are high and the political drama will reach new heights as the Presidential election closes in on the two candidates.
+Expectations for the fifth season of House of Cards are high and the political drama will reach new heights as the presidential election closes in on the two candidates.
 Frank (Kevin Spacey) and Claire (Robin Wright) will stop at nothing to find a way to destroy each other amidst their political struggles.

-According to reports on the fifth season of House of Cards, it will only be a matter of time before Claire is prepared to stand up to her husband in order to remove him from the most powerful position in the free world.
+According to some reports on House of Cards Season 5, it will only be a matter of time before Claire is prepared to stand up to her husband in order to remove him from the most powerful position in the free world.
 In the previous season of the series, Claire was very busy trying to establish that encounter.
 However, fans are quite aware that Frank will not suffer defeat and most likely has prepared a contingency plan.

 If Frank manages to do away with Claire then he is almost certain to lose everything, including his family and career.
 Frank also has the upper hand this time and will try to use Claire’s most likely trip with Tom Yates (Paul Sparks) as his trump card.
 If their romance comes under the public eye, it’ll lead to an interesting turn of events later on in the season.